Photosynthetic rates of Leonia glycycarpa and Compsoneura trianae in Arosemena Tola, Amazon region, Ecuador

 https://doi.org/10.15517/wg6dnp91Keywords:

-stomatal conductance, carbon dioxin, air molar flow, transpirationAbstract
+stomatal conductance, carbon dioxide, molar air flow, transpirationAbstract

 Introduction.
-Photosynthesis in wild species has been little evaluated, so knowing its rates is important for the management of its production and possible exploitation.
+Photosynthesis in wild species has been scarcely evaluated; therefore, determining its rates is important for production management and potential exploitation.
 Objective.
 To determine the photosynthetic rates of Leonia glycycarpa and Compsoneura trianae Warb. in Arosemena Tola, Napo, Ecuador.
 Materials and methods.
-The study was carried out at the Amazon Experimental Research and Production Center in Arosemena Tola, Napo, Ecuador, in April 2023.
-Random sampling was carried out and with a portable environmental photosynthesis system, photosynthesis, transpiration, stomatal conductance, substomatal CO2, leaf temperature and molar air flow were recorded.
-The data were processed through the Table Curve 2D program.
+The study was conducted at the Amazon Experimental Research and Production Center in Arosemena Tola, Napo, Ecuador, in April 2023.
+Random sampling was performed and, using a portable environmental photosynthesis system, the following variables were recorded: photosynthesis, transpiration, stomatal conductance, substomatal CO2, leaf temperature, and molar air flow.
+Data were processed using Table Curve 2D software.
 Results.
-Between 1:00 p.m. and 3:00 p.m., L. glycycarpa reached photosynthesis values of 3.5 mmol m-2 s-1, while C. trianae reached 1.4 mmol m-2 s-1.
-Between 07:00 and 08:00 h, the highest values were obtained in transpiration rate (1.4 and 1.5 mmol m-2 s-1 for L. glycycarpa and for C. trianae, respectively), stomatal water conductance (0.7 and 0.5 mol m-2 s-1 for L. glycicarpa and for C. trianae, respectively) and substomatic CO2.
-(460 vpm for L. glycicarpa and 500 vpm for C. trianae); the highest leaf temperature in C. trianae was at 08:00 h, while in L. glycyccarpa at 11:00 h.
-The mass flow between 10:00 and 13:00 h presented its minimum in C. trianae and in L. glycycarpa it represented its maximum.
+Between 13:00 and 15:00 h, L. glycycarpa reached photosynthesis values of 3.5 μmol m-2 s-1, whereas C. trianae reached 1.4 μmol m-2 s-1.
+Between 07:00 and 08:00 h, the highest values were recorded for transpiration rate (1.4 and 1.5 mmol m-2 s-1 for L. glycycarpa and C. trianae, respectively), stomatal water conductance (0.7 and 0.5 mol m-2 s-1 for L. glycycarpa and C. trianae, respectively) and substomatal CO2 (460 ppm for L. glycycarpa and 500 ppm for C. trianae).
+The highest leaf temperature in C. trianae occurred at 08:00 h, while in L. glycycarpa it occurred at 11:00 h.
+The mass flow between 10:00 and 13:00 h reached its minimum in C. trianae and its maximum in L. glycycarpa.
 Conclusions.
-The photosynthesis rate of L. glycycarpa and C.trianae were lower than other species in the literature, due to cloudy conditions and tree cover.
-The concentration of the parameters: transpiration, stomatal water conductance and substomatal CO2, was higher in the first hours of the day, with higher humidity conditions.
+The photosynthetic rates of L. glycycarpa and C. trianae were lower than those reported for other species in the literature, due to cloudy conditions and tree cover.
+Transpiration, stomatal water conductance, and substomatal CO2 were higher during the early hours of the day under higher humidity conditions.

 Downloads